GridTools/gt4py/docs/development/CI/infrastructure.md

 CI pipelines for all tests can be triggered via CSCS-CI.
 These automatically run from a Gitlab mirror for whitelisted users only, and have to be explicitly run by a whitelisted user via the comment "cscs-ci run default" on PRs from other users.
 There is currently no finegrained control over which subpackage tests are run.
 Neither can a subset be started manually from the comments nor can tests be skipped based on which files have been changed.
 Both are achievable (the latter with considerable effort), however given the current duration of the pipeline it does not seem worth doing so.

 Since all tests routinely run here, this might be a better match for reintroducing test coverage in the future than github workflows.

+Additional information on how to change this process, such as adding whitelisted users, regenerating tokens etc can be found in [cscs-ci.md]()

 ## Integration with external tools